DePrinsT/deprinst.github.io/_pages/other.md

   - [Algemene natuurkunde II](https://onderwijsaanbod.kuleuven.be/syllabi/n/G0N13BN.htm#activetab=doelstellingen_idp1117680) (General physics II); **Lab assistant**. *Fall 2023, Fall 2024*.
   - [Algemene natuurkunde I](https://onderwijsaanbod.kuleuven.be/syllabi/n/G0N03BN.htm#activetab=doelstellingen_idp5521952) (General physics I); **Teaching assistant** exercise sessions. *Fall 2022, Spring 2025*.

+## Support
+- KU Leuven:
+  - System Guru; Volunteered as *Guru* in support of the Institute of Astronomy's system administration team.
+  Provided assistance to institute students and staff with regards to software/library compilation and installation (Fortran/C/C++), as well as access to the institute's SLURM computational cluster. *July 2024 - March 2025*.

 ## Outreach
 - Macquarie University:
-  - [Experience Macquarie Days 2025](https://event.mq.edu.au/experience-macquarie); Joined a panel discussion and Q&A session to present the life and work of astrophysicists at Macquarie University. *Apr 16 2025*.
+  - [Experience Macquarie Days 2025](https://event.mq.edu.au/experience-macquarie); Joined a panel discussion and Q&A session to present the life and work of astrophysicists at Macquarie University. *April 16 2025*.
 - KU Leuven:
   - [Summer of Science 2024](https://wet.kuleuven.be/welcomeatscience/summerofscience); Designed and taught a full-day course on optical interferometry in the context of Experimental Techniques in Gravitational Wave Physics (EXPTECH). *July 30 2024*.
   - [600 years KU Leuven: Mapping the Universe](https://www.kuleuven.be/600years/); Gave a public outreach presentation on the space- and ground-based astronomical facilities that KU Leuven's Institute of Astronomy is involved with.
 Given in the context of the university's 600th anniversary. *February 15 2025*